Copyright Lawyer: IPEC Update

 The case provides useful guidance as to when an inference of copying will be found and how that inference may be able to be rebutted by a defendant, what factors may assist a late application to admit evidence if it is needed, and when an account of profits is calculated, what overheads may be deducted from those profits.

-If you have any questions relating to copyright law or any other intellectual property matter, please contact our intellectual property specialists at Waterfront on 0207 234 0200 or email@example.com.
+If you have any questions relating to copyright law or any other intellectual property matter, please contact our intellectual property specialists and copyright lawyers at Waterfront on 0207 234 0200 or email@example.com.